kkinnear/zprint/README.md

 a string and formatting the results of the parsing.
 When the `-fn` versions of the API are used, zprint acquires the source of the function, parses it, and formats the result at the repl.

+When parsing a string and formatting the results, zprint has three regimes:

+* Classic zprint: ignore all white space, and format based entirely on algorithms driven by the current configuration.
+This regime will detect end-of-line comments and keep them with the line they ended (which is the only time it examines the incoming whitespace).
+This regimes enforces a particular format on the incoming source.

+* Respect Newline: This regime will ensure that any newlines in the incoming source are replicated in the formatted output.
+It is available as `:style :respect-nl`.
+It will not remove any newlines, but will add newlines in order to format the source.
+This will not enforce a particular format, since the output is based, in part, on the format of the input.
+If you format something with classic zprint and then send that output through zprint with `:style :respect-nl`, it will not change.
+You can turn this on and off for lists, maps, sets, and vectors individually.
+This regime uses the `:fn-map` to determine the kind of formatting to use for each function, and will format them as appropriate (subject to the constraint to not remove any newlines).

+* Indent Only: This regime will not remove or add any newlines.
+It will take what it is given and indent each line the best it can.
+This regime doesn't know about function type as configured in the `:fn-map`, and it doesn't know about pairs of things in maps and `cond` and binding vectors.
+It simply does the best it can to indent the major data types: lists, maps, sets, and vectors.
+When formatting lists, it will (configurably) examine the incoming characters and will format lists as a hang instead of a flow if the first two elements of a list are on the same line and the third element of the list was left-aligned with the second element of the list.
+Obviously this regime doesn't enforce anything other than indentation.

 ### Support